Ole Miss Rebels women's volleyball: John Blair era (1986–2001)

 John Blair took over the team in 1986 and stayed until 2001.
 His record was 210–284.
 Blair went on to coach at Tennessee Tech.

 Joe Getzin era (2002–2013)

 Joe Getzin, who had been an assistant coach at South Carolina was hired in 2002 and stayed until 2013.
 His record was 159–199 and took the Rebels to the NCAA Tournament 3 times.
 He went from there to coach Winona State.

 Steven McRoberts era (2014–2019)

 Steven McRoberts coached the team from 2014 until 2019.
 His record was 97-67.
 Prior to coming to Ole Miss, McRoberts had successful coaching positions a Lubbock Christian (NAIA) and Central Arkansas.
 After Ole Miss, he went on to coach at Missouri State.

 Kayla Banwarth era (2020–2022)

-In 2020, Kayla Banwarth, a former USA Volleyball player and former assistant coach at volleyball powerhouseNebraska, began her tenure as head coach.
+In 2020, Kayla Banwarth, a former USA Volleyball player and former assistant coach at volleyball powerhouse Nebraska, began her tenure as head coach.
 Her record thru mid-season 2022 was 22-28.